 When viewing a used car in person, start with a careful walk-around inspection:

-Buying in Fort Worth, TX means dealing with changing weather—so make sure the car’s exterior condition matches its age and mileage.
+Buying means dealing with changing weather—so make sure the car’s exterior condition matches its age and mileage.

 3. Check the Interior Thoroughly